LEAD Action News

 The innovative legal protections for Rhode Island Renters at risk from lead contamination are an encouraging new development.
 However, earlier this month the jury verdict in the Rhode Island lead case was overturned on appeal, leaving Rhode Islanders with a billion dollar bill to clean up their contaminated housing stock.
 Fortunately, other state and city authorities in the USA seem determined to press on with their paint company litigation by arguing that the decision is not binding on their courts.

 Back home, this country’s behaviour is called into question in the report on Australia’s Dirty Trade in lead exports.
-The fact that Australian lead is used to make leaded petrol which is sold in some 16 developing countries, like Serbia and Burma, is a disgrace.
-We call on the Rudd government to ban the export of lead from Australia to countries where it is processed as a petrol additive for road vehicles.
+The fact that Australian lead is used to make leaded petrol which is possibly sold in some 16 developing countries, like Algeria and Yemen, is a disgrace.
+We call on the Rudd government to ban the export from Australia, of the lead that is used to make the lead additive for leaded petrol.
+This may entail banning some of the lead exports to countries where that lead is processed as a petrol additive for road vehicles.

 In a story from Western Australia, Monument to Birds, we read the disturbing news that in the mining port town of Esperance, a study of the local bird population has found lead levels to be the highest in the world.